You’re planning a trip to Edinburgh in April, and you’ve picked a smart time to go.

 When Edinburgh’s April temperatures hover in the single digits and rain threatens your plans, the city’s packed calendar of indoor festivals and attractions truly shines.

-- Edinburgh Science Festival – Immerse yourself in 100+ hands-on workshops, planetarium shows, and evening talks at the National Museum of Scotland and Dynamic Earth.
-You’ll explore climate tech and space through interactive exhibits that keep you engaged for hours.
+- Edinburgh Science Festival — Immerse yourself in 100+ hands-on workshops, planetarium shows, and evening talks at the National Museum of Scotland and Dynamic Earth

-- Underground Ghost Tours – Descend into Blair Street Vaults or Real Mary King’s Close for atmospheric storytelling.
-These sheltered walks reveal Edinburgh’s dark past while keeping you dry and entertained.
+- Underground Ghost Tours — Descend into Blair Street Vaults or Real Mary King’s Close for atmospheric storytelling and dry entertainment

-- Distillery Tastings – Warm up at Holyrood Distillery or Lind & Lime with guided tours and whisky or gin samples.
-You’ll discover Scotland’s spirit-making heritage indoors.
-Between tastings, browse nearby local markets featuring artisan goods and Scottish crafts.
+- Distillery Tastings — Warm up at Holyrood Distillery or Lind & Lime with guided tours and whisky or gin samples

 Cherry Blossoms and Spring Gardens to Visit in April